foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 \* While learning CSS and JavaScript, we recommend against using frameworks like Bootstrap and jQuery.

 We have no minimum criteria for application, but you are unlikely to secure a place on the programme without a considerable amount of prior effort.
-1-200 hours of self-study is probably typical.
+100-200 hours of self-study is probably typical.
+5kyu or more on codewars or, alternatively, completing *Advanced Algorithm Scripting* and some of the *Advanced Front End Development Projects* on Free Code Camp would be good targets to aim for.

 If you have no coding experience, we encourage you to seek help and encouragement from our online community on  [Gitter](https://gitter.im/codingforeveryone).
 It's a friendly place.
 Beginners are always welcome.